 This is why some investors turn to gold mining shares.
 The share prices of gold mining companies tend to follow the gold commodity price.
-However, miners are also running businesses that can expand over time, so investors can also benefit from their increased production.
+However, miners also run businesses that can expand over time so that investors can benefit from their increased production.
 This can provide the upside that owning physical gold never will.

-However, running a business also comes with the accompanying risks.
+However, running a business comes with accompanying risks.
 Mines don't always produce as much gold as expected, workers sometimes go on strike, and disasters like a mine collapse or deadly gas leak can halt production and even cost lives.
-All in all, gold miners can perform better or worse than the gold price depending on what's going on with that particular miner.
+All in all, gold miners can perform better or worse than the gold price depending on what's going on with the miner.

 In addition, most gold miners produce more than just gold.
-That's a function of the way gold is found in nature, as well as diversification decisions made by the mining company's management.
+That's a function of the way gold is found and diversification decisions made by the mining company's management.

-If you're looking for a diversified investment in precious and semi-precious metals, then a miner that produces more than just gold could be seen as a net positive.
-However, if what you really want is pure gold exposure, every ounce of a different metal that a miner pulls from the ground simply dilutes your gold exposure.
+If you're looking for a diversified investment in precious and semi-precious metals, then a miner that produces more than just gold could be a net positive.
+However, if you want pure gold exposure, every ounce of a different metal that a miner pulls from the ground simply dilutes your gold exposure.

 Potential investors should pay close attention to a company's mining costs, existing mine portfolio, and expansion opportunities at both existing and new mines when deciding which gold mining shares to buy.

-If you’re looking for a single investment that provides broadly diversified exposure to gold miners, then low-cost index-based ETFs like VanEck Gold Miners ETF AUD or the BetaShares Global Gold Miners ETF – Currency Hedged are good options.
-Their expense ratios are 0.53% and 0.57% respectively.
+If you want a single investment that provides diversified exposure to gold miners, low-cost index-based ETFs such as VanEck Gold Miners ETF AUD or the BetaShares Global Gold Miners ETF – Currency Hedged are good options.
+Their expense ratios are 0.53% and 0.57%, respectively.

-As you research gold ETFs, look closely at the index being tracked, paying particular attention to how it is constructed, the weighting approach, and when and how it gets rebalanced.
-All are important pieces of information that are easy to overlook when you assume that a simple ETF name will translate into a simple investment approach.
+As you research gold ETFs, look closely at the index being tracked.
+Pay particular attention to how it is constructed, the weighting approach, and when and how it gets rebalanced.
+These are important pieces of information that are easy to overlook when you assume a simple ETF name will translate into a simple investment approach.

 How much should you invest in gold?

-Gold can be a volatile investment, so you shouldn’t put a large amount of money into it.
-We think it’s best to keep it to less than 10% of your overall share portfolio.
-The real benefit, for new and experienced investors alike, comes from the diversification that gold can offer.
+The real benefit for new and experienced investors comes from the diversification that gold can offer.
 Once you've built your gold position, make sure to periodically balance your portfolio so that your relative exposure to it remains the same.

 It's best to buy small amounts over time.
-When the gold price is high, the prices of gold-related shares rise as well.
+When the gold price is high, the prices of gold-related shares also rise.
 That can mean lacklustre returns in the near term, but it doesn't diminish the long-term benefit of holding gold to diversify your portfolio.
-By purchasing a little at a time, you can dollar-cost average into the position.
+You can dollar-cost average into the position by purchasing a little at a time.

 As with any investment, there's no one-size-fits-all answer for how you should invest in gold.
 But armed with the knowledge of how the gold industry works, what each type of investment entails, and what to consider when weighing your options, you can make the decision that's right for you.